DevDyna/MagicJS/README.md

-# MagicJS
-Multiblock Events using kubejs for coming soon project inspired on 1.12.2 magic mods
+ ## Multiblock Events using kubejs for coming soon project inspired on 1.12.2 magic mods